endowment life insurance dynamic legacy policy

 Katrin Straub

-Do you own an older endowment life insurance policy with a dynamic option?
-These contracts can be valuable but also contain cost traps.
-Learn how to review and optimise your old contract.
+Do you have an older endowment life insurance policy with a dynamic option?
+These contracts can be valuable, but they can also hide cost traps.
+Find out how to review and optimise your existing policy.

 The topic in brief and concise terms